webplatform/docs/apis/css-regions/Region/regionOverset/index.md

 * '''empty''' indicates content was accommodated by previous regions in the chain, or that no content flows into the chain.

-* '''fit''' indicates when content appears within the last region in the chain but does not overflow it, or that previous regions in the chain flow content into subsequent regions.
+* '''fit''' indicates various scenarios:

+** when content appears within the last region in the chain but does not overflow it

+** for regions that flow content into subsequent regions in the chain

-Note: prior regions that are too small to display each item of content (such as figures) are still identified as '''fit''' even if they don't display the content.
+** for regions that are too small to display the next available item of content, such as an image, which gets pushed into a subsequent region

+** for elements that no longer behave as a region, which occurs when their [[css/properties/flow-into|'''flow-into''']] property reverts to '''none'''

 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
-|Description=Check if region needs to be deleted or appended
+|Description=Check if region needs to be deleted or appended:
 |Code=if (region.regionOverset == 'empty') {
     // delete region?
 } else if (region.regionOverset == 'overset') {